Kathmandu Bagmati Province, Nepal Travel Guide

 Show respect by dressing modestly, removing shoes at sacred sites, and inquireing permission before taking photos of individuals.
 Support local cultural preservation efforts.

-Buy from local businesses, choose fair trade items, and be mindful of your spending's effect.
+Support local by buying from businesses, choose fair trade items, and be mindful of your spending's effect.
 Avoid giving money to beggars or visiting exploitative orphanages.

-Considering environmental challenges and supporting conservation efforts can make your visit to Patan more positive.
+Considering environmental difficulties and contributing to preservation efforts can make your visit to Patan more positive.

 Waste management has a challenge in Nepal; minimize your waste contribution.

-Support initiatives that preserve the heritage and natural heritage of the valley.
+Support initiatives that preserve the heritage and the natural history of the valley.

 Opt for tour operators committed to sustainable tourism practices.